hungngit2/jira-issue-helper/README.md

   "status": "In Progress",
   "environments": [
     {
-      "env": "Staging",
+      "environment": ["Staging"],
-      "branch": "feature/xyz",
+      "branch": ["feature/xyz"],
-      "buildPaths": ["/path/to/build1", "/path/to/build2"],
+      "pathToBuild": ["/path/to/build1", "/path/to/build2"],
-      "upsertPaths": ["/path/to/upsert1"],
+      "pathToUpsert": ["/path/to/upsert1"],
-      "otherInformation": ["value1", "value2"] // dynamic columns if present
+      "otherInformation": ["value1", "value2"]
     }
   ]
 }
 ```

-- The `environments` array contains objects for each row in the Jira environment table.
-Standard fields are `env`, `branch`, `buildPaths`, `upsertPaths`.
-Any additional columns will be included as camelCase keys with array values.
+- The `environments` array contains objects for each row in the Jira environment table. **All columns are included dynamically**: each key is the camelCase version of the column name, and the value is always an array of strings (even if only one value).
+- There are **no special fields** like `env`, `branch`, `buildPaths`, or `upsertPaths` anymore.
+All columns are treated equally and dynamically.

 ## Usage Example